 3.2.1.
-Qualitative disclosure requirements related to credit risk mitigation techniques a) Core features of policies and processes for which the Parent Bank makes on and off-balance sheet netting b) Core features of policies and processes for collateral evaluation and management.
+Qualitative disclosure requirements related to credit risk mitigation techniques b) Core features of policies and processes for collateral evaluation and management.

 The Parent Bank does not perform on and off-balance sheet offsetting to decrease credit risk, and credit derivatives are not used.